What to do downtown after work

 “Don’t be afraid of the wave and where the wave might take you,” begins the debut album of Twin Cities-based gritty surf band Lavender Daughter.

-The line, the first of the self-title record’s intro tune “Blue,” sets the listener up for an oceanic journey.
+The line, the first of the self-titled record’s intro tune “Blue,” sets the listener up for an oceanic journey.
 The soundtrack to this ocean comes from core members Seth Hynes-Marquette (drums, backing vocals), Kalee Joy (vocals, guitar) and Lucas John Beach (vocals, percussion).

-The three McNally Smith College of Music alumni have been playing together for roughly four years now, but if you asked the group a couple of years ago when there were planning to release their debut record, they might’ve said never.
+The three McNally Smith College of Music alumni have been playing together for roughly four years now, but if you asked the group a couple of years ago when they were planning to release their debut record, they might’ve said never.
 Like Fleetwood Mac, one of their biggest inspirations, the wave took Lavender Daughter through choppy waters.